-4E-15 Design of Drawbridge Signals
+4E-15 Design of Movable Bridge Signals and Gates

-The signal heads and mountings of drawbridge signals shall follow the standard design specifications for traffic control signals.
-Drawbridge signals may be supplemented with bells to provide additional warning to drivers and pedestrians.
+The signal heads and mountings of movable bridge signals shall follow the standard design specifications for traffic control signals.

 Nominal 8-inch signal indications are standard.
-However, if prevailing approach speeds are in excess of 25 miles per hour, or when considerations such as roadway width or geometrics, signal location, conflicting lights or objects in the background, etc., indicate the need for greater signal effectiveness, signal heads with 12-inch diameter lenses and 100-watt or larger lamps should be provided.
+However, if prevailing approach speeds are in excess of 25 mph, or when considerations such as roadway width or geometrics, signal location, conflicting lights or objects in the background, etc., indicate the need for greater signal effectiveness, signal heads with 12-inch diameter lenses should be provided.